-(1) Cash distributions on the portion of unvested deferred equity units that are subject to forfeiture are expensed when paid.
+(2) Cash distributions on the portion of unvested deferred equity units that are subject to forfeiture are expensed when paid.
 The portion of unvested deferred equity units that can be settled in cash are classified as liability awards.

 On February 29, 2012, February 28, 2011 and February 24, 2010, Silvercrest L.P. and Silvercrest GP LLC, our predecessor, granted equity-based compensation awards to certain of their principals based on the fair value of the equity interests of Silvercrest L.P. and Silvercrest GP LLC.
 Each grant included a deferred equity unit and performance unit, subject to forfeiture and acceleration of vesting.
 As a result of the reorganization of Silvercrest L.P. and the initial public offering, each 100 deferred equity units represent the unsecured right to receive 100 Class B units of Silvercrest L.P., subject to vesting over a four-year period beginning on the first anniversary of the date of grant.
 Each deferred equity unit, whether vested or unvested, entitles the holder to receive distributions from Silvercrest L.P. as if such holder held such unit.
-Upon each vesting date, a holder may receive the number of units vested or a mixture of the equivalent cash value of some of the units and units, but in no event may the holder receive more than 50% of the aggregate value in cash.
-To the extent that holders elect to receive up to 50% of the aggregate value in cash, we could have less cash to utilize.
+Upon each vesting date, a holder may receive the number of units vested or a combination of the equivalent cash value of some of the units and units, but in no event may the holder receive more than 50% of the aggregate value of the vested units in cash.
+To the extent that holders elect to receive up to 50% of the aggregate value of the vested units in cash, we could have less cash to utilize.
 We have accounted for the distributions on the portion of the deferred equity units that are subject to forfeiture as compensation expense.
-Equity-based compensation expense will be recognized on the February 29, 2012, February 28, 2011 and February 24, 2010 deferred equity unit and performance unit awards through February 29, 2016, February 28, 2015 and February 24, 2014, respectively.
+Equity-based compensation expense will be recognized on the February 29, 2012 and February 28, 2011 grant dates of the deferred equity unit and performance unit awards through February 29, 2016 and February 28, 2015, respectively.